SE-LAPS/Hotel-Management-System-Admin-Dashboard/README.md

     This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## 📧 Contact
-    For any inquiries or feedback, reach out to me at https://bit.ly/Lahiru_Senavirathna.
+For any inquiries or feedback, reach out to me at [Lahiru Senavirathna](https://bit.ly/Lahiru_Senavirathna).